Ally-Py is a flexible, rapid development framework for developers who want to build any web-based application with a REST API.

 Ally-Py was used to build GEN Live Desk, a liveblogging service with support for ingest from multiple web services.
 A partnership between Global Editors Network and Sourcefabric, Live Blog was built in collaboration with Google, the BBC, the Guardian and Le Monde.
 Built on Superdesk technology, Live Blog plugin code is available now.

 We've a full-blown developers resource guide, a top-level overview for CTOs and, of course a Github repository so you can get started yourself.

-GEN Live Desk began as a Google funded initiative from GEN's Editors' Lab programme, and was developed alongside journalists from the BBC, the Guardian, Le Monde, and other media organisations.
+Live Blog began as a Google funded initiative from GEN's Editors' Lab programme, and was developed alongside journalists from the BBC, the Guardian, Le Monde, and other media organisations.
 Based on the media professionals' specifications, Sourcefabric began the detailed process of business requirements, wireframing, testing coding, testing and refining the tool.